Middlesboro, Kentucky

 Middlesboro (/ˈmɪdəlzbʌrə/) is a home rule-class city in Bell County, Kentucky, United States.
 The population was 10,334 at the 2010 U.S. census, while its micropolitan area had a population of 69,060.

 It is located 1 mile west of the Cumberland Gap and is the largest city in southeastern Kentucky.
 It is located entirely between Pine Mountain and the Cumberland Mountains in the Middlesboro Basin, an enormous meteorite crater (one of three known astroblemes in the state).

 Name

-Originally funded by English businessmen, the town opened its first post office on September 14, 1888, under the name Middlesborough, presumably in honor of the English town of - at the time - the same name.
+Originally founded by English businessmen, the town opened its first post office on September 14, 1888, under the name Middlesborough, presumably in honor of the English town of – at the time – the same name, although that town in fact has the spelling 'Middlesbrough'.
 The city was formally incorporated under that spelling on March 14 two years later, but the post office switched to "Middlesboro" in 1894 and that spelling has since been adopted by the city itself, the city's school district, the Kentucky Land Office, and the U.S. Board on Geographic Names.
-Some still contend "Middlesborough" remains official, however.